 8/10 – freemium – ideal for established business models

-Magento is open-source and can be downloaded and installed on your own servers.
+Magento eCommerce tools are open-source and can be downloaded and installed on your own servers.
 They also have additional plans that offer hosted cloud versions.

 And if these words scare you, there’s a good reason for it.